LandRegistry/common-dev-env/README.md

 [Example](snippets/elasticsearch5-fragment.sh)

-##### Nginx
+##### NGINX

 **`/fragments/nginx-fragment.conf`**

 This file forms part of an NGINX configration file.
 It will be merged into the server directive of the main configuration file.

 Important - if your app is adding itself as a proxied location{} behind NGINX, NGINX must start AFTER your app, otherwise it will error with a host not found.
-So your app's docker-compose-fragment.yml must actually specify NGINX as a service and set the depends_on variable with your app's name.
+So your app's compose-fragment.yml must actually specify NGINX as a service and set the depends_on variable with your app's name.

 Compose will automatically merge this with the dev-env's own NGINX fragment.
-See the end of the [example Compose fragment](snippets/docker-compose-fragment.yml) for the exact code.
+See the end of the [example Compose fragment](snippets/compose-fragment.yml) for the exact code.

 [Example](snippets/nginx-fragment.conf)